fymmot/inclusive-dates-component/README.md

 <div align="center">
   <h1>Inclusive dates v2</h1>

+<H2>Archived, development is moved to the original repo fymmot/inclusive dates</H2>

   <p><strong>A human-friendly and fully accessible datepicker with support for natural language input.
 Try typing "tomorrow" or "in 10 days"!
 Now as a reusable Web Component!</strong></p>